Mapping out the SLAT curriculum

 *=For SLAT in languages other than English, substitute language-specific courses for the classes marked with *.
 Check departmental webpages for availability.

-Calendar for ESL SLAT: Fall start (choose only one of the courses in parentheses)
+Example calendar for English SLAT: Fall start (choose only one of the courses with *)

 Notes on specific courses